ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.2.15 =
+* Add option in user submission form to allow users to upload images

+= 6.2.14 =
+* Small fix to correct errors with Gutenberg editor

 = 6.2.13 =
 * Updated to import routine to work with clean installations that only have Link Manager in place